-- 7.13 When assessing whether the merged entity will have the ability to foreclose its rivals, the CMA will typically focus on two issues. - (a) Market power upstream.
+- worse terms and will consider whether it would be able to harm their competitiveness by doing so. - 7.13 The CMA may consider a wide range of mechanisms through which the merged entity could potentially harm its rivals when supplying inputs.
+These may include, for example: refusing or restricting supply, increasing prices, reducing quality or service levels, deteriorating product interoperability, slowing the rollout of upgrades, restricting licensing of intellectual property, shutting down APIs, 120 reprioritising R&D spending, or limiting access to data.
+The CMA's focus will be on understanding if collectively these would allow the merged entity to foreclose its rivals, not on predicting the precise actions it would take.
+121 - 7.14 When assessing whether the merged entity will have the ability to foreclose its rivals, the CMA will typically focus on two issues. - (a) Market power upstream.
 If downstream rivals can easily switch away from the upstream party to a range of effective alternative suppliers, then they will be less likely to suffer harm than if the merged entity occupies an important position upstream.
 The starting point for this assessment will be the structure of the upstream market.
 The CMA may also investigate if there are features that may limit the constraint from upstream rivals, such as economies of scale, switching costs, direct or indirect network effects, brand and reputation, high fixed costs, control of intellectual property, access to data or integration into wider ecosystems.
-It may also consider whether any attempt at foreclosure would be accommodated by rival suppliers also competing less aggressively. - (b) Importance of the input.
+It may also consider whether any attempt at foreclosure would be accommodated by rival suppliers also competing less aggressively.
+122 - (b) Importance of the input.
 The merged entity could only harm the competitiveness of its rivals if the input it supplies plays an important role in shaping downstream competition.
-In assessing this the CMA will have regard to all foreclosure mechanisms, so will consider not only the proportion of rivals' costs that the input accounts for, but also for example the role it plays as a determinant of product quality or the rate of innovation.
-Its focus will be not on predicting the precise impact of each possible deterioration on rivals' businesses, but on the overall question of whether in aggregate they could be foreclosed. - 7.14 The CMA's assessment of the ability of the merged entity to foreclose its rivals is unlikely to place material weight on contractual protections, for example, to continue supplying both the current version and future upgrades of the input.
-In practice, such contracts may not completely remove a firm's ability to harm its rivals, given that certain rivals might not be covered by these contracts, the contracts might not protect all ways in which the
+123 In assessing this the CMA will have regard to all foreclosure mechanisms, so will consider not only the proportion of rivals' costs that the input accounts for, but also for example the role it plays as a determinant of product quality or the rate of